jtovarro/quay-acs-demo/README.md

 ![Create a new organization](https://github.com/jtovarro/quay-acs-demo/blob/main/images/organization.jpg)

-  3) In this brand new organization it is possible to see: repositories, team and membership, robot accounts, default permissions, logs, applications and organization settings.
+  3) In the _Organization_ dashboard it is possible to see: repositories, team and membership, robot accounts, default permissions, logs, applications and organization settings.

 ![New Organization dashboard](https://github.com/jtovarro/quay-acs-demo/blob/main/images/organization-dashboard.png)